-Method 2: Restore a Time Machine Backup from B2 via a USB Hard Drive
+Method 2: Restore a Time Machine Backup from Backblaze B2 via a USB hard drive.

-Method 3: Restore a Time Machine Backup from B2 via Download
+Method 3: Restore a Time Machine Backup from Backblaze B2 via download.

 When using this method, give consideration to the size of the Time Machine backup.
 It is not uncommon for this file to be several hundred gigabytes or even a terabyte or two.
 Even with the reasonably fast network connection downloading such a large file can take a considerable amount of time.

 Prepare a snapshot of your Time Machine backup from B2 Cloud Storage and download it to your “new” Mac.
 After you “unzip” the file you can use Migration Assistant on your new Mac to restore the Time Machine backup using the unzipped file as the restore source.

 As we noted earlier, you can use Backblaze Computer Backup to back up your computer to the cloud and use Time Machine to create a local backup.
 That works fine, but if you are using a Synology NAS device in your environment, the 3-2-1 strategy discussed above gives you another option.
 In that case, all of the Time Machine backups in your home or office can reside on the Synology NAS.
 Then you don’t need an external drive to store the Time Machine backup for each computer and all of the Time Machine backups can sync automatically to Backblaze B2 Cloud Storage.